 4. Pericycle – It is the outermost layer of the stele and is composed of a uniseriate layer of parenchymatous cells without intercellular spaces.
 Some dicots and hydrophytes do not bear pericycle.
 Several lateral roots and lateral meristem arise from the pericycle region (hence lateral roots are endogenous in origin).
 At the time of secondary growth, it produces secondary cambium or phellogens.

 5. Vascular bundles – They are 2-8 in number, radial, and arranged in a ring.
 Xylem and phloem bundles are separated from each other by parenchymatous cells called conjuctive or complementary tissue.

 - Xylem is exarch (i.e. protoxylem towards the periphery and metaxylem towards the centre) and consists of tracheids, vessels, xylem parenchyma and xylem fibres.

 - The pholem forms oval masses beneath the pericycle, alternating with xylem bundles.
 Pholem consists of sieve tubes, companion cells and pholem parenchyma.
 Usually pholem fibres are absent or reduced.

-6. Pith - it is feebly developed and centrally located.
-It consists of thin walled, polygonal parenchyma cells with intercellular spaces.
+6. Pith – It is feebly developed and centrally located.
+It consists of thin-walled, polygonal parenchyma cells with intercellular spaces.
 In dicots roots, it may be reduced or absent.
-It helps in storage of food materials.
+It helps in the storage of food materials.